eki-project/experiment-manager/README.md

 [![ApptainerImage](https://github.com/eki-project/experiment-manager/actions/workflows/apptainer-image.yml/badge.svg)](https://github.com/eki-project/experiment-manager/actions/workflows/apptainer-image.yml)

 Via the Github Actions page, this can also be manually triggered on public Github forks or custom branches/commits of FINN.
+The resulting Singularity images are pushed to the Github container registry of this repo and to the PC2DATA fileshare.